0xProject/0x-monorepo/packages/order-watcher/README.md

 #### Read the wiki [article](https://0xproject.com/wiki#0x-OrderWatcher).

 OrderWatcher also comes with a WebSocket server to provide language-agnostic access to order watching functionality.
 We used the [WebSocket Client and Server Implementation for Node](https://www.npmjs.com/package/websocket).
+The server sends and receives messages that conform to the [JSON RPC specifications](https://www.jsonrpc.org/specification).

 ## Installation